Supplying Stone For The Evolution Garden at The Natural History Museum of London

 Precambrian period being depicted by an

-immersive canyon made from the oldest rocks in the UK: Lewisian
+immersive canyon made partly from the oldest rocks in the UK: Lewisian

 Gneiss.